 Session 8: Language Development

-Session 7 focuses on how language develops in the first six years and how the child care worker can promote children's language development.
+This session focuses on how language develops in the first six years and how the child care worker can promote children's language development.

 - Recognize the basic principles and milestones of language development

 - Describe what children need in order to develop their language skills